 James Ruse Reserve Water Playground – 45 Hassall Street (corner Parkes Street), Parramatta

-This water play park opened in September 2014.
 The water play area is covered by shade sails and there are areas suitable for both little and big kids.
 From September to May the water playground is turned on from 9am to 8pm.
+Word of warning……..parking is limited here so you will likely need to park on a street nearby and walk.

 Nurragingy – Located in the Wren Picnic Area in Nurragingy Reserve, Knox Road, Doonside

 The facilities feature a number of fountains, hoses and waterfalls to help you cool off while having fun.
 Parts of the water play area are shaded, however shade surrounding it is limited.
 There are toilets but they’re 200m away.
-Plenty of trees for a quick bush wee though if things are desperate.
+There are plenty of trees for a quick bush wee though if things are desperate.